mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

     CPU times: user 4.05 ms, sys: 701 µs, total: 4.76 ms Wall time: 7.61 s

+Almost exactly the same time as for SQLite.

 ### Create an index on state name